brendanwallace/brendanwallace.github.io/content/recommendations.md

 draft: false
 ---

-Here are some of my favorite articles, videos or podcasts.
+Here are some of my favorite articles, videos and podcasts.
 Enjoy!

 ### On land use and transportation